It is very difficult for us to understand truth.

 Too many proofs look more like LSD trips than coherent mathematical arguments.

-(One likes to imagine that Blanchette has enough personal experience of LSD trips and coherent mathematical arguments to be able to tell the difference.)
+One likes to imagine that Blanchette has enough personal experience of LSD trips and coherent mathematical arguments to be able to tell the difference.
+But is the difference as clear-cut as Blanchette thinks?
+Phil Lesh, the late3 bassist of the Grateful Dead, once offered this characterization of music, or of life, or of both, in terms that could apply just as well to mathematics:

-In the course of a Twitter thread whose thrust is to question the “only if” of the Central Dogma,3 Gowers nevertheless allows that formalization is sufficient for “getting” a proof :
+In the course of a Twitter thread whose thrust is to question the “only if” of the Central Dogma,4 Gowers nevertheless allows that formalization is sufficient for “getting” a proof :

 If you have formalized your proof in a language such as Coq or Lean, then you've definitely got a proof. (@twgowers, 20.08.2021)